find your fit - frame size

 The first number of a frame measurement (51-18-140) is the width of one lens measured in millimeters.
 Look at this number to give you a sense of a frame’s overall width.

 If you have a narrow face, look for frames in the 42mm to 50mm range.
-Frames like Pepper, Bell, & Annie will work well with a narrower face.
+Frames like Pepper, Bell, & Baxter will work well with a narrower face.

 Medium faces can range anywhere from 48mm to 53mm.
 Jack, Rudy, & Darby are all great fits for medium faces.

 Wider faces should look for frame widths 52mm and higher.
-Felix, Oscar, and Margot are all meant for wider faces.
+Felix, Oscar, and Westley are all meant for wider faces.

 BRIDGE WIDTH & LOCATION